peterducai/gvs/README.md

 * Dead simple & single binary with tons of features
 * AutoSync - Reduces needless Merging and Forking
 * integrated wiki, ticketing & bug tracking, embedded documentation, and Technical notes.
+* easily manage users and access to your repos

 ## Other